Dental Software & Practice Management

 Verdict: Choose Open Dental for openness and value, Curve Dental if you want true cloud, and Dentrix or Eaglesoft if you want the deepest established feature set — then layer automation on top to capture the real efficiency gains.

-Your practice-management system is the operating system of your business — so the “best” one is the platform that fits your size, your hosting preference and your appetite for an open ecosystem.
-This guide compares the four systems most practices evaluate in 2026 and, just as importantly, explains why the real efficiency gains increasingly come from what you layer on top of the PMS.
+Your practice-management system is the operating system your whole business runs on, which is exactly why there’s no universal “best.”
+The right one is whatever fits your size, the way you want it hosted, and how much you care about an open ecosystem.
+This guide compares the four systems most practices put on the table in 2026.
+It also argues something a little contrarian: the biggest efficiency gains now come from what you bolt on top of the PMS, not from the PMS itself.

 Cloud vs server-based